Galactica-corp/galactica-monorepo/packages/cross-chain-replication-contracts/Cross-Chain State Replication for Certificate Registry.md

 // \--- State Update Function (Permissioned) \---

 // Updates the registry state.
 Can only be called by the RegistryStateReceiver.
+// Uses oldestValidMerkleRoot instead of index for robustness against dropped messages.
-function updateState(bytes32\[\] calldata newMerkleRoots, uint256 newMerkleRootValidIndex, uint256 newQueuePointer) external;
+function updateState(bytes32\[\] calldata newMerkleRoots, bytes32 oldestValidMerkleRoot, uint256 newQueuePointer) external;

 ### **4.3 RegistryStateSender (Sender)**